AjayShukla007/Journey_100dayOfCode/Readme.md

 #### Recursion and bit Manipulation:
 - Solved Binary Watch on leetcode with tc of O(log2n)) and sc of O(1) Beats 88.5% in runtime and 38.22% in Memory with JavaScript

+### day 58 of #100DaysOfCode
+- Completed backend for RTSP video stream project
+- Learning Bit Manipulation

+#### bit Manipulation:
+- Solved Number Complement on leetcode with tc of O(log2n)) and sc of O(1) Beats 93.% in runtime and 38.22% in Memory with JavaScript